xmmmmmovo/Screeps/README.md

 ![](https://img.shields.io/badge/language-typescript-blue.svg)

-This project is generate from [screeps-typescript-starter](https://github.com/screepers/screeps-typescript-starter).It's really an excellent template for newbie in this game.
+This project is generated from [screeps-typescript-starter](https://github.com/screepers/screeps-typescript-starter).
+It's really an excellent template for newbie in this game.

 ## Getting Started